Live Chat Now

 What Industries Can I Work In?

 Engineering technology graduates can prepare to pursue entry-level positions as technicians or technologists.
 Individuals who study two-year programs may be interested in pursuing roles as technicians and those who study four-year programs may be interested in pursuing roles as technologists.
-According to the BLS, electronics engineering technicians work closely with electrical engineers and work primarily in manufacturing settings, engineering services, the federal government, research-and-development laboratories, and the utilities industry.1
+The BLS states that electrical and electronic engineering technologists and technicians typically need an associate degree to pursue a career in the field, but exact requirements may vary between employers.
+Different industries or sectors may also have specific requirements and may require advanced education or experience.

-• Medical Technology and Healthcare System
+• Medical Technology and Healthcare Systems

 • Renewable Energy